Easy to build DIY Portable Magnetic Elevator Crosshead Work Boards.

 In this post I go over the Steps, Material & Tools used to creat this portable magnetic work surface.
 I also explain the choice of materials, some of the unique features, how & why I use it.

 A great way you can help support this website and YouTube Channel is by using the affiliate links below.
-Remember, anything you purchase once you enter through a link (even if it’s not the item linked) will give me a small commission at no extra cost to you.
+Remember, anything you purchase once you enter through a link (even if it’s not the item linked) may earn me a small commission at no extra cost to you.
 Thanks!

 Click here to Subscribe my Youtube Channel